Aatrox Build Guide by Spligam3r

 E = Umbral Dash, the infamous 3 second dash (at max rank and with 40% CDR).
 At level one, it has a 9 second cooldown, so you will only be able to dash once per combo.
 It is also a very important to practice casting Q one direction and then casting E the opposite direction, so as to guarantee a hit on chasing enemies.
 Note that you can control how far you dash, with the time taken to dash increasing based on the distance input.
 Furthermore, it give Aatrox passive Lifesteal and Spell Vamp , increasing with each point in E. More on this in the Full Combo

 R = World Ender, angry demon time.
 After 0.25 seconds, Aatrox reveals his true demonic form for 10 seconds.
 On activation, he fears nearby enemy minions for 3 seconds and gains 60 / 80 / 100% bonus movement speed, decaying over the duration.
-While World Ender persists, you gain 20 / 25 / 30% bonus attack damage and receives 50 / 60 / 70% increased self-healing.
+While World Ender persists, you gain 20 / 25 / 30% bonus attack damage and receives 50 / 75 / 100% increased self-healing.
 If you kill or assist during your ult, the duration of ult is extended by 5 seconds and the movement speed increase is refreshed.
 This is where the fun stuff happens.
-With ult, you essentially heal double what you normally would, with the heal buff AND the damage, buff, and ulting mid-fight usually lets you gapclose with the movespeed buff on activation.
+With ult, you heal more than double what you normally would, with the heal buff AND the damage buff, and ulting mid-fight usually lets you catch up with the speedboost on activation.
 It is also useful to chase after a kill, as the speed buff is huge.
 Paired with phage passive (or ghost :D ), you will be ZOOMING from kill to kill.

 THE FULL COMBO!

 Aatrox has lots of possible combos, but the general rule of thumb is that you want to hit Q2 and Q3 as much as possible.
-The bread and butter of laning phase, however, is very simple.
-Note that if the champion has a dash in their kit, INCLUDING FLASH, they can avoid the whole combo, or at least the killing blow of Q3.
+The bread and butter of laning phase, however, is always the same.
+Remember that if the champion has a dash in their kit, INCLUDING FLASH, they can avoid the whole combo, or at least the killing blow of Q3.
 More on this in matchups.
 Keep in mind these combos are not set in stone!
 Change up the inputs as you like, and keep in mind that the enemy might want to fight back after you're done, if they are somehow still alive...

 Combo 0 - The Ideal One